romainducrocq/DQN-initial-DQN/README.md

 4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.

 See `demo/` for a complete guide on how to build a custom environment and run the programs.

+Bin scripts:

+`cd bin/`

+0. Build software requirements: `bash make.sh`.
+1. Train: `bash train.sh`.
+2. Observe: `bash observe.sh`.
+3. Visualize: `bash visualize.sh`.
+4. Play: `bash play.sh`.

 ****